 Fibrates have the most pronounced effect on lowering plasma TG levels of currently available lipid lowering therapies.
-Through activation of peroxisomal proliferator activated receptor (PPAR) alpha, fibrates decrease triglycerides by increasing LPL activity and decreasing apolipoprotein CIII production, an inhibitor of LPL, leading to increased catabolism of TG rich lipoproteins.
-Fibrates also increase fatty acid oxidation in the liver leading to a decrease in VLDL secretion [42].
-The Endocrine Society Clinical Practice Guidelines on Evaluation and Treatment of Hypertriglyceridemia recommend that a fibrate be used as a first line agent for reduction of TGs in patients at risk for triglyceride- induced pancreatitis [45].
+Through activation of peroxisomal proliferator activated receptor (PPAR) alpha, fibrates decrease triglycerides by increasing LPL activity and decreasing apolipoprotein CIII production leading to increased lipolysis.
+Fibrates also increase fatty acid oxidation in the liver leading to a decrease in VLDL secretion (51).
+The Endocrine Society Clinical Practice Guidelines on Evaluation and Treatment of Hypertriglyceridemia recommend that a fibrate be used as a first line agent for reduction of TGs in patients at risk for triglyceride- induced pancreatitis (8).
 The ACCORD trial evaluated the benefit of adding fenofibrate to simvastatin therapy concluded that the addition of fenofibrate in patients with diabetes did not reduce the rate of CVD events.
-However, in the fenofibrate + simvastatin group there was a significant reduction in cardiovascular risk in the subgroup with clinically significant dyslipidemia marked by elevated TG levels and low HDL levels [58].
-Rosenson et al. reported that fenofibrate treatment for 6 weeks significantly decreased both postprandial hypertriglyceridemia and the inflammatory response after the ingestion of a test meal consisting of a milkshake including standardized fat content (68% of energy) that was adjusted to body surface area (50 g/m2) in patients with hypertriglyceridemia and the metabolic syndrome [59].
-In a small study (n = 10), bezafibrate was shown to significantly decrease postprandial endothelial dysfunction and elevations of both exogenous and endogenous triglycerides in patients with metabolic syndrome [60].
+However, in the fenofibrate + simvastatin group there was a significant reduction in cardiovascular risk in the subgroup with clinically significant dyslipidemia marked by elevated TG levels and low HDL levels (74).
+Rosenson et al. reported that fenofibrate treatment for 6 weeks significantly decreased both hypertriglyceridemia postprandial and the inflammatory response after the ingestion of a test milkshake including meal consisting of а standardized fat content (68% of energy) that was adjusted to body surface area (50 g/m2) in patients with hypertriglyceridemia and the metabolic syndrome (75).
+In a small study (n = 10), bezafibrate was shown to significantly decrease postprandial endothelial dysfunction and elevations of both exogenous and endogenous triglycerides in patients with metabolic syndrome (76).
 The effects of fibrates in decreasing postprandial TRLs may play a role in their vascular protective effects.